 Raggedy Ann was patented before Marcella's death and had nothing to do with vaccine opposition.

-These claims were not new in 2017.
-Different versions of it appeared as early as 2009, and the alternative health site RealFarmacy published a 2014 article that linked Raggedy Ann with a death caused (it said) by vaccination.
-That article differed slightly from initial iterations of the claim:
+Different versions of this claim had appeared as early as 2009, and the alternative health site RealFarmacy published a 2014 article that linked Raggedy Ann with a death caused (they said) by vaccination:

 In 1921, Johnny Gruelle’s 8-yr old daughter was vaccinated in school without her parents’ permission.
 Between the time she became ill from the vaccination and her death a few months later, her body was completely limp, like a rag doll.
 It was this sick vaccine-injured child that inspired Gruelle to create the Raggedy Ann doll.